 Frankie was a trainer at a previous gym I went to.
 Frankie asks the question “Can you see your abs?”
 Joe put together a nice flowchart.
 Frankie’s Method is simple and addresses flaws in body fat testing (see above), but is probably only useful for the super lean.
-Most will be discouraged using his method if their goal is far away.
+Most will be discouraged from using his method if their goal is far away.

 The Golden Ratio (aka Adonis Ratio)

-In mathematics the golden ratio is 1.618.
+In mathematics, the golden ratio is 1.618.

 At least since the Renaissance, many artists and architects have proportioned their works to approximate the golden ratioespecially in the form of the golden rectangle, in which the ratio of the longer side to the shorter is the golden ratiobelieving this proportion to be aesthetically pleasing.